 - Over 24,000 people volunteer for a ZAP-funded organization;

 - In 2012 and 2013, Salt Lake County ZAP funded organizations provided 20,000 educational experiences/events for children.

-Join us on October 1, 2014 for ‘ZAP Appreciation Day at Hogle Zoo’ and please vote YES to renew ZAP this November!
+Join us on October 1, 2014 for ‘ZAP Appreciation Day at Hogle Zoo’ and please vote FOR County Proposal #1 on Nov.
+4, 2014

 For more information, visit www.zapisyou.org .